docksal/docksal/README.md

 Docker powered environments for web development on macOS, Windows, and Linux.

-Running Drupal, Wordpress, Magento, Laravel, Symfony, Backdrop, Grav, Hugo, Gatsby, and others can be one step away with ready to use boilerplates.
+Running Drupal, Wordpress, Magento, Laravel, Symfony, Backdrop, Grav, Hugo, Gatsby, and others can be one step away with ready-to-use boilerplates.

 ```
 fin project create
 ```

 Create your [custom automation](https://docs.docksal.io/en/master/fin/custom-commands/) in Bash, PHP or Node to spin up your project anywhere where Docksal is with a single command, or to automate regular tasks.
-Unified environment ensures that your automation will work for everyone in your team.
+A unified environment ensures that your automation will work for everyone in your team.

 ## Better than VMs